rwellinger/xp_swiss_vfr/README.md

 ## Limitations

-- **Coverage is intentionally narrow today.** Currently only **LSZG** and **LSZB** ship.
+- **Coverage is intentionally narrow today.** Currently eight Swiss airfields ship (LSZB, LSZG, LSZF, LSZI, LSZK, LSZO, LSPN, LSPV).
 Adding an airport is mechanical — one JSON file, no code change — but the data verification step is the bottleneck.
-We add a place only when its data is traceable to an AIP / VAC source.
+We add a place only when its data is traceable to an AIP / VAC source, and even then on a **best-effort** basis: the published JSON reflects the chart we read at import time, not a continuously audited dataset.
 - **VFR reference only.** The injected pattern is a visual reference for *hand-flown* circuits.
 Garmin-style autopilots cannot track the 90° turns at pattern speed; a built-in warning banner makes this unmissable.
 There is no certification, no IFR backing, and no expectation that an autopilot will fly a published Swiss VFR circuit cleanly.
 - **Topographic pattern-entry points are computed, not chart-exact.** The `_1`-pendants you see on Swiss VACs (`E1` after sector ECHO, `W1` after sector WHISKEY, …) are not registered as official navaid fixes — they exist only on the chart, defined by a topographic landmark.
 The plugin generates the corresponding leg geometrically from the airport's circuit-pattern data instead of fabricating coordinates.
 The pilot must still hand-fly the actual transition.
 - **Pattern direction inference for new airports.** When AIP / VAC text does not state pattern direction explicitly, we infer it from local context (e.g. "city to the west of runway → right pattern keeps traffic over open terrain") and mark the assumption in `metadata.verified_by`.
 These inferences need a real-VAC review before a release.